alefesouza/dotfiles/archlinux-configuration.md

 [GSConnect](https://github.com/andyholmes/gnome-shell-extension-gsconnect) - To have the mobile device notifications on the computer.

+[No Title Bar](https://extensions.gnome.org/extension/1267/no-title-bar/) - I prefer the minimize/resize/close buttons on the extreme top right corner, and I don't like to have just the fixed application name on the GNOME top bar, this extensions helps with it all, but I use the [Status Title Bar](https://extensions.gnome.org/extension/1147/status-title-bar/) extension on the second case because it hides the arrow button if there's no menu option.

-[Panel OSD](https://extensions.gnome.org/extension/708/panel-osd/) - I like the notifications on the top right corner.
+[Panel OSD](https://extensions.gnome.org/extension/708/panel-osd/) - I prefer the notifications on the top right corner.

 [Refresh Wifi Connections](https://extensions.gnome.org/extension/905/refresh-wifi-connections/)

 [Status Area Horizontal Spacing](https://extensions.gnome.org/extension/355/status-area-horizontal-spacing/) - I like to put the Horizontal Padding to 2.

-[Status Title Bar](https://extensions.gnome.org/extension/1147/status-title-bar/) - I don't like to have just the fixed application name on the GNOME top bar.

 [User Themes](https://extensions.gnome.org/extension/19/user-themes/) - Materia-light-compact as shell theme.